 - NATO 1 through NATO 6

 An E-1 and E-2 visa may be issued only to a principal alien who is a national of a country having a treaty, or its equivalent, with the United States.
 E-1 and E-2 visas may not be issued to a principal alien if he/she is a stateless resident.
-If the spouse and children of an E-1 or E-2 principal alien are stateless, or if they are nationals of a country which does not have a treaty with the United States, they may be accorded derivative E-1 or E-2 status.
-In these cases, the reciprocity schedule of the principal alien's nationality is used.
+The spouse and children of an E-1 or E-2 principal alien are accorded derivative E-1 or E-2 status following the reciprocity schedule, including any reciprocity fees, of the principle alien’s country of nationality.